SQL API Reference

 - SQL syntax error

-- Referenced table or field doesn't exist
+- Referenced table or field does not exist

 - SQL parameter passing error or type mismatch